 The descriptive framework used within the MAR allows comparison between and within projects when referring to robotics technology and systems and helps to link technology development with user driven market needs.
-This is a conventional Road-mapping activity with market domains setting requirements and technologies driving capabilities.
-The approach also utilises non-domain specific and non-technology specific System Abilities to map market requirements to technology capabilities and vice versa.
-This common goal approach helps the application of technologies across market domains while allowing unforeseen technology disruption to be included in the planning.
+This is a conventional Roadmapping activity with market domains setting requirements and technologies driving capabilities that fulfil those requirements.
+The approach uses non-domain specific and non-technology specific System Abilities to map market requirements to technology capabilities and vice versa.
+This common goal approach helps identify the cross cutting technologies that impact on multiple market domains while allowing unforeseen technology developments to be integrated by referring to System Ability independently of technology.

-The roadmap identifies opportunities for innovation, current technical capability and sets out the R&D&I agenda.
+The roadmap identifies opportunities for innovation, current technical capability and sets out the R&D&I agenda for each Domain.